How To Start and Run a Podcast for Your Business

-This 10-tip in-depth guide comes from a short-lived podcast that I did called Podcasting with BobWP.
+Some of these 10 tips comes from a short-lived podcast that I did called Podcasting with BobWP (you may notice that some of them have a video, audio and text).
 I have since decided to do a different podcast to replace this third one I am doing, so instead of leaving the separate posts scattered on my blog, I have organized them as a single guide here.
+I have also added some other posts that you may find interesting.

 1. Why You Might Want to Start a Podcast for Your Business